calculix/CalculiX-Examples/Contact/Shell0/README.md

 ## Simulation

+A single simulation is run using
 ```
 > cgx -b run.fbd
 ```
 Two separate parts are generated and meshed with shell elements.
-Specify element type and contact version using the parameters in `run.fbd`.
+Specify element type and contact version using the parameters in `values.fbd`.

 Parameter | Value | Description
 :--       | :--   | :---